ph-barbe/ph-barbe.github.io/_posts/2021-04-28-hiring_mathematicians_part_1.md

 The general view is that many professional Mathematicians work in universities where “doing” mathematics results in publishing articles in academic journals like this.

-Of course simply solving a specific equation like 3x =123,123,123 … what is x? ( 41,041,041) won’t get published as it is not new mathematics, even though this specific equation may not have been seen before.
+Of course simply solving a specific equation like 3*x* =123,123,123 … what is *x*? ( 41,041,041) won’t get published as it is not new mathematics, even though this specific equation may not have been seen before.
 Banging on a stone doesn’t make you a stone carver and applying a formula to solve an equation in isolation isn’t mathematics as it brings no new understanding.

 Mathematics education in the US is often about applying the right formula.
 This is unfortunate, because there is little further from actually doing mathematics than applying formulas.
 Sure Mathematicians use formulas, as the stone carver uses a chisel but the work is not about the chisel.